Your mission, should you choose to accept it, as Agent Trigonometry is to graph the function . What are the minimum and maximum of your graph?

 If we shift either curve units to the left or right, they will overlap.
-Any horizontal shift of a trigonometric function is called a phase shift .
-We will discuss phase shifts more in the upcoming concepts.
+Any horizontal shift of a trigonometric function is called a phase shift.

 For the cosine curve, point is the same as point because the sine and cosine for is the same.
 As for point , we use the same logic as we did for point .
 When does ?
 When or .
 Again, looking at the location of point , we know it is the second option.
 The point is .

-Solution: The last two examples dealt with changing and was positive.
+The last two problems dealt with changing and was positive.
 Now, is negative.
 Just like with other functions, when the leading coefficient is negative, the function is reflected over the -axis. is in red.

 Graph the following functions for two full periods.